 Q: Here's a birds-eye shot of a border taken from the 2nd-level deck of the house.
 How did you achieve this graphic tapestry effect?

-These are smaller planting beds next to a seating area and I wanted them to have a bit more variety than the larger massed plantings around the rest of the yard.
-I used the box-leaf honeysuckle shrubs and Japanese forest grass you see throughout the property and then added the Jack Frost Brunnera for a bit of visual interest.
+These are smaller planting beds next to a seating area.
+I wanted them to have a bit more variety than the larger massed plantings around the rest of the yard.
+I used the box-leaf honeysuckle shrubs and Japanese forest grass you see throughout the property.
+Then added the Jack Frost Brunnera for a bit of visual interest.
 I chose the box-leaf honeysuckle because it has a soft, natural habit that looks great with the grasses.

 Here we are in the seating area looking at the other side of the tapestry border from the ground level.
 Tell me more about the tall grass here.